Sm0ckingBird/cilium/Documentation/helm-values.rst

      - Install the CNI configuration and binary files into the filesystem.
      - bool
      - ``true``
+   * - conntrackGCMaxInterval
+     - (string) Configure the maximum frequency for the garbage collection of the connection tracking table.
+Only affects the automatic computation for the frequency and has no effect when 'conntrackGCInterval' is set.
+This can be set to more frequently clean up unused identities created from ToFQDN policies.
+     - string
+     - ``""``
    * - containerRuntime
      - Configure container runtime specific integration.
      - object